Skip to content

 The Greek myth of Medusa has inspired countless artists, writers, and creators throughout history.
 Its enduring appeal and rich symbolism have led to the creation of numerous famous works across various artistic mediums.

 One of the most iconic and celebrated artistic representations of Medusa is the painting “Medusa” by the Italian Baroque artist Caravaggio.
 Created in the early 17th century, this masterpiece is a striking and gruesome portrayal of the Gorgon.
-The painting captures the moment of Medusa’s decapitation, with her grotesque head held aloft by Perseus.
+The painting captures the moment of Medusa’s beheading, with her grotesque head held aloft by Perseus.

 Beyond traditional artistic mediums, the myth of Medusa has also found its way into contemporary art, literature, and even feminist discourse.
 Modern reinterpretations often explore themes of empowerment, reclaiming the narrative of Medusa as a symbol of strength and defiance rather than just a monstrous villain.